9-6-pursuit/lab-github/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
+Ada Lovelace is often regarded as the first computer programmer.
+She was an English mathematician and writer who is credited with writing the first algorithm intended to be processed by Charles Babbage's Analytical Engine, a general-purpose mechanical computer that was proposed in the 19th century but was never built.
 ```

 Who is the "Turing machine" named after?